Delta-Sigma/urdu-stopwords/README.md

 # Urdu Stopwords
-I have been unable to make Urdu wordclouds/tagclouds using existing libraries (wordcloud and pytagcloud).
-While going through workarounds I found there is no publicly available list of stopwords (or words that should not be displayed in a wordcloud).
-Decided to publish my list on github.
-You're encouraged to add to the list.

-Yes, this isn't code.
-But Github felt like the best place to publish such a list where others could contribute to.
+To my knowledge, this is the most comprehensive list of Urdu stopwords.
+Libraries on the web either don't contain urdu stopwords, or their lists contain many words that aren't Urdu.
+(I don't know many other languages but it seems most of the words in their lists are from other languages.)

+## Application
+This list was compiled with regards to creating worclouds/tagclouds in Urdu, and might be best suited for this, but it is hoped that it will be useful in other applications.

+## Contribution
-Please please contribute here or anywhere.
-Everything that works in English does not seem to work in Urdu.
-Do something about it!
+Please contribute to the list.
+Everything that works in English does not work in Urdu.
+Please do something about it.